JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 ## Disclaimer
 I have not received any funds, support, or direction of any kind from the different vendors.
 Testing was done for my own benefit at my cost to help my customers.

-I have no plans to test any more vendor products, as this is getting expensive, but my testing will continue until I am satisfied with the consistancy of results.
+I have no plans to test any more vendor products, as this is getting expensive, but my testing will continue until I am satisfied with the consistancy of the results.
 I also want to be satisfied that cheaper is a good answer, or I identify a really good battery at a good price.

 ***
-## Full Test Report
+## <center>Full Test Report</center>
+***
 ### Testing Process
 As described above, the test conditions would create a pulse load, then a long rest and pulse again.
 To do that I built a [test rig](https://jemrf.github.io/RF-Documentation/images/BatteryTestSet.gif) to hold and test 4 CR2032 batteries.
 I used a 16 bit A/D converter to read the voltage and connected it all up to a Raspberry Pi.
 The software would pulse a load on each battery one at a time for a few minutes then read the voltage.